 - Maintaining patient records

+You could work at a hospice, in a prison, at an adult care home, at a client's home or in an NHS or private hospital.
 You'll work closely with health and social care professionals, voluntary services and carers.
 You'll also act as a clinical lead for other nursing staff and might train and mentor junior colleagues.
-Your working environment may be physically and emotionally demanding.
+Your work may be physically and emotionally demanding.

 You can get into this job through professional development training with your employer.
 However, you'll need to be a registered nurse in any branch, or other registered health professional, for example a speech and language therapist with 3 to 5 years' post-registration experience.

 You'll also usually need leadership and management experience, specialist knowledge of nursing procedures and practice, in-depth knowledge of long-term health conditions and treatments, and a willingness to work towards an appropriate masters qualification.

 Some employers may also expect you to have a degree or postgraduate diploma in community practice specialising in district nursing, health visiting or practice nursing, a relevant teaching or mentoring qualification, or a nurse prescribing qualification.

 You'll also need to register with the Nursing & Midwifery Council.